-POMEROY, Ohio – As flood waters were beginning to cover Main Street, groups were already thinking about assisting Pomeroy Merchants with clean up.
+POMEROY, Ohio – As floodwaters were beginning to cover Main Street, groups were already thinking about assisting Pomeroy Merchants with clean up.
+Some local drainage services, similar to FS Drainage, tried their best to unblock the drainage systems, hoping to get floodwaters to recede.

 Carmel-Sutton United Methodist Church is collecting bleach, buckets, rags, mops, and rubber gloves to help businesses impacted by flooding in Pomeroy.
 Items may be brought for Sunday services or New 2 U Thrift Store.